-One of the innovations from this generation of game consoles, such as the PS4 and Xbox One, is the in-built video capture they offer.
-These consoles have powerful features built right into the operating system that allow you to broadcast your gameplay from your PS4 straight to services like Twitch or YouTube, so you can show the world your glorious triumphs – and epic fails.
+One of the innovations from the PS4 and Xbox One generation of game consoles is the in-built video capture they offer.
+These consoles have powerful features embedded right into the operating system that allow you to broadcast your gameplay from your PS4 straight to services like Twitch or YouTube, so you can show the world your glorious triumphs – and epic fails.
 Here’s how to get started streaming from your PS4.

 The PS4 has built-in sharing tools which also allow you to broadcast.
 But, before you can use the one-button method to start, you’ll need to set up a destination to stream to.
-Hit the SHARE button to bring up the share menu (unless you’ve changed how the button works, in which case you’ll need to hold or double-tap for the menu).
+With the console switched on, hit the SHARE button to bring up the share menu (unless you’ve changed how the button works, in which case you’ll need to hold or double-tap for the menu).
 In this menu, navigate to Broadcast Gameplay.
 If this is your first time, it’ll ask which service you want to use and you’ll need to log into the selected service.
 There are also options for setting up your broadcast, like setting the title and configuring extra inputs.